-Amy Dixon, Infusion Center Manager at CTCA at Southeastern Regional Medical Center (Southeastern), leads a team of infusion nurses, patient care technicians and an education specialist.
-Dixon is responsible for safe administration of chemotherapy on an outpatient basis, as well as patient education.
+Amy Lane, Infusion Center Manager at CTCA® at Southeastern Regional Medical Center (Southeastern), leads a team of infusion nurses, patient care technicians and an education specialist.
+Lane is responsible for safe administration of chemotherapy on an outpatient basis, as well as patient education.

 Addressing wound care needs